TEEN PREVENTION AND EDUCATION

 Safe Shelter's Teen Prevention and Education Program include:

-For more information on any of our Teen Programs or to talk with our Youth Advocate, contact Emily at emilyekart@safeshelterofstvrain.org; or 303-772-0432
+For more information on any of our Teen Programs or to talk with our Youth Advocate, contact Shiloh at shiloh@safeshelterofstvrain.org; or 303-772-0432